 Option 2.
 Fly to Punta Arenas and Take a Bus

 I booked our flight to Punta Arenas super early and paid only $45 per ticket on Sky.
 The same flight would’ve been a couple hundred on Lan!
 Side note: Sky has multiple ticketing classes with different pricing.
 I was confused when booking it but ended up choosing the cheapest fare on Sky Airlines (Class A).
-Basically the cheaper fares have restrictions on when you can check-in, pick your seats, and make modifications to your itinerary, etc. Despite these restrictions, I had not problem picking two seats next to each other.
+Basically the cheaper fares have restrictions on when you can check-in, pick your seats, and make modifications to your itinerary, etc. Despite these restrictions, I had no problem picking two seats next to each other.
 If your travel plans are set, definitely pick the cheapest option.

 After arriving in Punta Arenas, you will need to catch a bus to Puerto Natales.
 There are several bus companies that can get you there including Bus Sur, Buses Fernandez, and Buses Pacheco.
-While the buses make a stop at the Punta Arenas airport, you cannot purchase a bus ticket at the airport or on board.
+While the buses make a stop at the Punta Arenas airport, you cannot purchase a bus ticket at the airport or onboard.
 If you wish to purchase a ticket in person you will need to take a taxi to the bus station downtown.
 This wastes time since the bus will end up stopping at the airport on the way out of town.

 I recommend buying a ticket online ahead of time.
 You can specify airport pick up and drop off.
 We used Bus Sur but Buses Fernandez also has an online reservation system.